Many travelers find their soulmates and fall madly in love while traveling.

 - Beware!
 In many countries foreigners cannot legally own property or businesses unless their have a local resident as a partner, and many many people have been scammed out of large amounts of money.

 - Does your partner has many American/ European friends on social media, or hide their friends list?
 Plenty of people do, so this alone does not mean anything, but when combined with a few other things on this list, it could be another red flag.

 - Does s/he seem too good to be true?
 Many foreign men believe that Americans/Europeans are promiscuous and ‘easy’ prey and are pretty smooth, using lines that work over and over, telling you how amazing you are, unlike anyone they’ve ever met, and even spending money and lavishing you with gifts- at least, in the beginning.
 If the person seems too good to be true, just be careful.

 Be extremely cautious if you see any of the red flags listed above.
 Be especially on guard if you catch your partner in lies or inconsistencies.

 If you can check off one or more of these boxes, it does not automatically mean that your partner intends to use you for a green card.
 But use these red flags to help you to at least make the decision to go slow before marrying or rushing into anything that could have devastating, and painful consequences.

 If you behave the way you would if you were dating someone who already has legal citizenship and/or their own money and stability, in time you will see their true feelings.

 Scammers don’t usually stick around long when looking for easy prey.

-Even if your decision to wait means that you will have to have a long distance relationship for awhile, don’t automatically think it will be impossible to fly back and forth to visit each other.
+Even if your decision to wait and take your time means that you will have to have a long-distance relationship for a while, don’t automatically think it will be impossible to fly back and forth to visit each other.